amit352/kitchen-towel/README.md

 Hey there, welcome to our repository of frontend, find the wiki here: [wiki](https://github.com/new-airbnb/wiki/wiki)

-### Deployment
+### Project architecture

-To start with this project, firstly we build the frame of every page with bootstrap.
-The main function of each page are as below:
+In this project, we build the frame of every page with bootstrap.
+The main function of each page can be seen as below:

 * homepage.html: search a room under some criteria for tenants.